tknerr/circleci-redirector/README.md

  * link to latest build on a specific branch
  * deterministic URLs for build artifacts

+The URLs below respond with a HTTP 302 redirect to a specific build on circleci, so whenever you use this API ensure that your HTTP client follows redirects.

 # URL Patterns

-Accessing the latest build:
+Get redirected to the latest build details:

  * `GET /<user>/<repo>/tree/<branch>/latest`

-Accessing build artifacts of the latest build:
+Get redirected to the list of build artifacts for the latest build:

+ * `GET /<user>/<repo>/tree/<branch>/latest/artifacts`

+Get redirected to the download link of a specific build artifact:

  * `GET /<user>/<repo>/tree/<branch>/latest/artifacts/<artifact>`

-Note that the above URLs will respond with a HTTP 302 redirect with the correct URL on circleci, so whenever you use this API ensure that your HTTP client follows redirects.

 # Development